featurehub-io/featurehub/sdks/typescript/client-typescript-eventsource/README.md

 ## Reacting to feature changes

-Unlike the server focused APIs, Typescript/Javascript, like Dart (for Flutter) has two modes of operation.
+Unlike the server focused APIs, Typescript/Javascript has two modes of operation.

 ### Immediate reaction (recommended for servers)